Halil Dervişoğlu: Return to Galatasaray

 On 16 July 2023, Dervişoğlu transferred to Süper Lig club Galatasaray on a permanent basis.
 He signed a four-year contract for a €500,000 fee.
 On 9 February 2024, after scoring four goals in 20 predominantly substitute appearances, he joined Süper Lig club Hatayspor on loan until the end of the 2023–24 season.
 Dervişoğlu made 11 appearances without scoring for the relegation-threatened club.

 After failing to win a call into a matchday squad during the first five weeks of the 2024–25 season, Dervişoğlu joined Süper Lig club Gaziantep on loan until the end of the season.
 He made 33 appearances and scored four goals during his spell.
 On 8 July 2025, Dervişoğlu joined Süper Lig club Çaykur Rizespor on loan for the duration of the 2025–26 season.
+He made 26 appearances and scored five goals during a mid-table season, with four of the goals coming in a 5–2 Turkish Cup first round victory over Gaziantep on 17 December 2025.

+On 14 August 2025, Dervişoğlu returned to Gaziantep on loan until the end of the 2026–27 season.

 International career

-Of Turkish descent, Dervişoğlu was eligible to represent the Netherlands or Turkey at international level.
-Capped by Turkey at U19 and U21 level, Dervişoğlu was named in Turkey's Euro 2020 squad and made his senior international debut in a pre-tournament friendly versus Azerbaijan on 27 May 2021.
+Born in the Netherlands of Turkish descent, Dervişoğlu was eligible to represent the Netherlands or Turkey at international level.
+Capped by Turkey at U19 and U21 level, Dervişoğlu was named in the senior team's Euro 2020 squad and made his senior international debut in a pre-tournament friendly versus Azerbaijan on 27 May 2021.
 He started the match and scored the opening goal in the 2–1 victory.
 Dervişoğlu made two substitute appearances at Euro 2020, prior to Turkey's group stage exit.